Create expanding/collapsing sections in an article

 </script>

-7. In the Visibility section just below the Save button, check the box next to Hide from PDFs.
-PDFs do not support expanding/collapsing content in this way.
+7. In the righthand menu, check the Visibility box to Hide from PDFs.
+PDFs don't support expanding/collapsing content in this way.
 If you don't check this box, the content will be collapsed and unable to be expanded!

-8. Optional: If you'd like to change the color of the plus/minus toggles, copy the code below and paste it into the same Code Editor below the script in Step #6, replacing the color hex with a color of your choice:
+8. Optional: If you'd like to change the color of the plus/minus toggles, copy the code below and paste it into the same Code Editor below the script in Step #6, replacing the color hex in row 4 with a color of your choice:

 <style>